-The University of Memphis has multiple services that they provide for students, please visit the sites below learn more.
+The University of Memphis has multiple services that they provide for students, please visit the sites below to learn more.

 New Student Orientation, Advising and Registration